Brandawg93/homebridge-nest-cam/README.md

 ## Notes
 - This plugin *does not* use the old access token authentication method as it is no longer supported.
 - As of v2.0.0, this plugin is *no longer* supported on HOOBS.
-You can either install an older version that is still supported by HOOBS by running `npm -g i homebridge-nest-cam2@hoobs`, or you can [migrate to homebridge](https://github.com/homebridge/homebridge-raspbian-image/wiki/How-to-migrate-from-HOOBS-to-Homebridge).
+You can either install an older version that is still supported by HOOBS by running `npm -g i homebridge-nest-cam@hoobs`, or you can [migrate to homebridge](https://github.com/homebridge/homebridge-raspbian-image/wiki/How-to-migrate-from-HOOBS-to-Homebridge).

 ## Installation
-1. Install this plugin using: `npm install -g homebridge-nest-cam2`
+1. Install this plugin using: `npm install -g homebridge-nest-cam`
 2. Add google authentication to `config.json`
 3. Run [Homebridge](https://github.com/nfarina/homebridge)